Blog

 As the possibilities for how and where global talent works remain fluid, France offers unique, progressive support for telework.
 By enacting legislation that defines remote work as a right, the French government has promoted its dedication to supporting work-life balance and flexible working conditions that help businesses thrive.

-French companies and international employers alike have the opportunity to adopt flexible work practices in line with French standards — and an Employer of Record (EOR) like Remofirst can make it easy to hire remote workers in France and remain compliant with French employment laws.
+French companies and international employers alike have the opportunity to adopt flexible work practices in line with French standards — and an Employer of Record (EOR) like RemoFirst can make it easy to hire remote workers in France and remain compliant with French employment laws.

-Book a demo today to learn how Remofirst can make managing global talent a breeze.
+Book a demo today to learn how RemoFirst can make managing global talent a breeze.

 About the author